-In a seated position extend your right leg and place left foot on the floor across your straight leg, turn your body away from the foot on the floor and look over your back shoulder, use your right hand on your left knee and left hand behind you.
+In a seated position extend your right leg and place your left foot on the floor across your straight leg, turn your body away from the foot on the floor and look over your back shoulder, use your right hand on your left knee and left hand behind you.

 If you would like to find a clearer path, a healthy nutritional plan and a focused goal then feel free to apply for some time with me click here and apply for your personal session now.

 You and I can talk through your health blocks, understand what is pulling you away from your health goals.
-By the end of the call, you’ll know exactly what you need to do get your health goals in place.
+By the end of the call, you’ll know exactly what you need to do to get your health goals in place.
 Once you are clear on that, we can discuss ways that I can help you to get your plan your health strategy in easy steps.

 We may decide to work together to help you reach your health goals successfully – and if so great – if not then that’s okay too.
 You’ll still have a clear plan to move your life forward.

 Reset your body and detox your mind in my 6 weeks Group Coaching Programme

 My Group Coaching programme is based on a 6 weeks course that will focus on your health and wellbeing.
 Inside the 6 weeks Gentle Reset you will be able to reset your mind and detox your body and you will be provided with the support you need to get a healthy lifestyle in a place.
 A big part of that means that you will have nourishing eating habits that will give you more energy and more motivation as well as the appropriate levels of exercise.